radiodee1/pi-llm/src/README.md

 ## `prompt.py`

 This file handles an implementation of a complex prompt for the llm.
+It is essentially a Python object that is responsible for building the prompt from many small pieces.
+You can change the order of the various pieces by editing the config value of the `~/.llm.env` file.
+The key/value pair is called 'PROJECT_PROMPT_ORDER'

 ## `review.py`